giantswarm/mayu/docs/configuration.md

 |   |-- first_stage_script.sh         - template used to generate the installation script
 |   |-- last_stage_cloudconfig.yaml   - template used to generate the final cloud-config
 |   `-- ignition
-|       `--gs_install.yaml            - template used to generate the ignition config used to install CoreOS
+|       `--gs_install.yaml            - template used to generate the ignition config used to install Container Linux
 |-- template_snippets                 - directory containing some template snippets used in the cloudconfig or ignition
 |   |-- cloudconfig
 |   |   |-- net_bond.yaml